Mouse (2026 film): Production

-In April 2025, it was announced Alex Thompson and Kelly O'Sullivan had wrapped principal photography on their next film titled Mouse, with Sophie Okonedo, Katherine Mallen Kupferer, Chloe Coleman, Iman Vellani, David Hyde Pierce, Tara Mallen, Beck Nolan, Addisyn Cain, Audrey Grace Marshall, and Christopher R. Ellis joining the cast of the film.
-Filming began in Little Rock, Arkansas on September 16, 2024.
+In January 2024, it was reported that Alex Thompson and Kelly O'Sullivan were working on their next film titled Mouse.
+Principal photography began in Little Rock, Arkansas on September 16, 2024, and concluded in October 2024, with Sophie Okonedo, Katherine Mallen Kupferer, Chloe Coleman, Iman Vellani, David Hyde Pierce, Tara Mallen, Beck Nolan, Addisyn Cain, Audrey Grace Marshall, and Christopher R. Ellis.
+In January 2026, Visit Films had acquired the international sales rights to the film.